 What Is the 340B Program?

-The 340B Drug Pricing Program (“340B Program”) is a federal drug discount program that Congress passed into law in 1992.
-The 340B Program requires drug manufacturers to provide drugs at discounted prices to hospitals that provide a disproportionate share of uncompensated care to patients who are unwilling or unable to pay.
 Hospitals that qualify for the 340B Program are nonprofit or government entities that provide a substantial amount of care to Medicaid and low-income Medicare patients.
 The 340B Program benefit compensates hospitals for uncompensated care and helps “stretch scarce federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.”
-(Health Resources and Services Administration [HRSA], Office of Pharmacy Affairs [OPA] Website, August 2019.
-340B Drug Pricing Program.
-Retrieved from https://www.hrsa.gov/opa/index.html.)
+(Source: Health Resources and Services Administration [HRSA], Office of Pharmacy Affairs [OPA] Website, 340B Drug Pricing Program.)

 About University of Utah Health

 University of Utah Health (U of U Health) is the only academic health system in the Mountain West region.
 We serve patients in Utah and five surrounding states, servicing an area that comprises 10 percent of the geographic United States.
 Our mission is to improve health and quality of life through excellence in patient care, education, and research.
 As a Disproportionate Share Hospital (DSH) and safety net provider, U of U Health serves a large proportion of low-income and uninsured patients.
 Many of the services we provide are under- or unreimbursed, qualifying U of U Health for the 340B Program.
 U of U Health is committed to 340B Program compliance.
-We invest in the needed resources and infrastructure to ensure we continue to meet the 340B Program rules and provide uncompensated care to those who need it.
+We invest in the necessary resources and infrastructure to ensure we continue to meet the 340B Program rules and provide uncompensated care to those who need it.

 How the 340B Program Benefits Our Community